solita/solita.github.com/_posts/2015-02-16-microservices.md

 ![Material design is bold and simplistic, and scales well to and from mobile devices](/img/microservices/employeesapp.png)

 Actually, the microcontainer approach worked so well that a devil went into me and I decided to see if I can run the app inside Raspberry Pi v2 that I recently purchased.
 And it was lovely! ;) Just install Java into Pi, and run the packaged .jar - and Spring Boot takes care of everything.
 Gotta love the simplicity and elegance.
-It's just somewhat  different experience to deploying a J2EE .ear into Websphere Application Server....
+It's just somewhat  different an experience to deploying a J2EE .ear into Websphere Application Server....

 I also love good test coverage, it gives the instant feedback I want when I make changes.